Yahoo: Founding

 The Yahoo home page in 1994, when it was a directory.
 A search engine was added in 1995.

-In January 1994, Jerry Yang and David Filo were electrical engineering graduate students at Stanford University, when they created a website named "Jerry and David's guide to the World Wide Web".
+In January 1994, Jerry Yang and David Filo were electrical engineering graduate students at Stanford University, where they created a website named "Jerry and David's guide to the World Wide Web".
 The site was a human-edited web directory, organized in a hierarchy, as opposed to a searchable index of pages.
 In March 1994, "Jerry and David's Guide to the World Wide Web" was renamed "Yahoo!" and became known as the Yahoo Directory.
 The "yahoo.com" domain was registered on January 18, 1995.

 Yahoo was incorporated on March 2, 1995.
 In 1995, a search engine function, called Yahoo Search, was introduced.
 This allowed users to search Yahoo Directory.
 Yahoo soon became the first popular online directory and search engine on the World Wide Web.